RDS can create serious bottlenecks in engineering productivity — is this you? See how Neon can help

 A compute in Neon is a stateless Postgres process due to the separation of storage and compute.
 It has two main states: Idle and Active.

-Generally, an Idle compute has been suspended by Neon's Autosuspend feature due to inactivity, while an Active compute has been activated by a connection, indicating that Postgres is currently running.
+Generally, an idle compute has been suspended by Neon's scale to zero feature due to inactivity, while an Active compute has been activated by a connection or operation, indicating that Postgres is currently running.

-If there are no active queries for 5 minutes, which is the default autosuspend setting in Neon, your compute is automatically placed into an Idle state.
-If you are on a paid plan, you can disable this autosuspension behavior so that a compute always remains active, or you can increase or decrease the amount of time after which a compute is placed into an Idle state.
-Autosuspension behavior is controlled by your compute's Autosuspend setting.
+If there are no active queries for 5 minutes, which is the scale to zero setting in Neon, your compute is automatically placed into an idle state.
+If you are on a paid plan, you can disable the scale to zero behavior so that a compute always remains active.
+This behavior is controlled by your compute's Scale to zero setting.

 For information about configuring this setting, see Edit a compute.